US, Chinese defence chiefs set to meet in Singapore

 The two sides agreed after a summit between Chinese leader Xi Jinping and Biden in November last year to restart high-level military talks.

-That includes a communications channel between the US Indo-Pacific Command chief and China’s commanders responsible for military operations near Taiwan, Japan and in the South China Sea.
+That includes a communications channel between the US Indo-Pacific Command chief and Chinese commanders responsible for military operations near Taiwan, Japan and in the South China Sea.

 Chinese and American forces have had a series of close encounters in the disputed waterway that China claims almost entirely.